LazyRen/LazyRen.github.io/_posts/studylog/cpp/2024-02-13-typical-cpp.md

 * Reduce the risk that dependent values diverge
 * Makes it easier to manager defaults
 * Can help prevent uninitialized data
-* Are more convenient to write and user since C++20
+* Are more convenient to write and use since C++20
 * Make your APIs more expressive
 * Are typically discovered as the code evolves
   * Just don't forget to incorporate the improvements